 What is an insider threat?

-An insider threat is a malicious activity against an organization that comes from people within the organization.
-The usual suspects are employees or contractors with access to an organization’s network, applications or databases.
+An insider threat is a malicious activity against an organization that comes from users with legitimate access to an organization’s network, applications or databases.
 These users can be current employees, former employees, or third parties like partners, contractors, or temporary workers with access to the organization’s physical or digital assets.
 While the term is most commonly used to describe illicit or malicious activity, it can also refer to users who unintentionally cause harm to the business.

 Insider threats and privilege escalation